marklogic/marklogic-contentpump/README.md

 ## Release Note

+### What's New in mlcp and Hadoop Connector 11.0.3
+- Removed an unused json dependency to mitigate security vulnerability.

 ### What's New in mlcp and Hadoop Connector 11.0.2
 - Upgrade libthrift from 0.14.0 to 0.17.0 to mitigate security vulnerability.